 The Utah Women’s Giving Circle leverages individual donations into high impact grants to nonprofits who are empowering women and girls in Utah.

-We fund projects in Utah which are evaluated for their measurable, direct and immediate impact on women and girls in the areas of:
+We fund projects in Utah which are evaluated for their measurable, direct and immediate impact on Utah women and girls aligned with our annual focus.

 In order to be eligible for consideration, nonprofit organizations must meet the following criteria:

 - The organization, or a program or project within the organization, serves to empower women and/or girls in Utah or a community within Utah